 - MSN degree in an APRN specialty role or a post-MSN certificate (NP, CNS, CRNA, CNM) from an accredited institution.

-- Certification as an APRN or ability to obtain it in the first semester of enrollment is required.
+- Certification as an APRN or proof of APRN certification by enrollment is required.
+Advanced Practice Registered Nurse (APRN)

-- Advanced Practice Registered Nurse (APRN) licensure in the state in which you practice.
+- Licensure in the state in which you practice.

 Degree Requirements